 A second cohort of BLB volunteers has also been trained, but there’s room for more!

 First get in touch with us to sign up as a Blue Lights Brigade volunteer.
 Ideally you’ll come from an emergency services or trained background – Police, Fire, Ambulance or Military.
 You can then decide what sort of volunteering suits you, and Safe and Well checks are just one of those options.

 You’ll need to be assessed to check your skills and attitude are right for the role, and after that you’ll need to undergo the training provided by HFRS.
 (We tend to schedule training in batches as people come forward for practical reasons).

 After that it’s just down to logistics – working out how often and where you can carry out checks, how to collect your kit, your tablet with details of visits and a van!
 How many checks you do and how often is up to you.

-So your next step is to get in touch and have a conversation with Steve Lynn or Steve Jones about Safe and Well.
+So your next step is to get in touch and have a conversation with Steve Jones about Safe and Well.

 Safe and Well in partnership